 “What’s Juneteenth?” asked my granddaughter on our trip to Washington D.C., as I mentioned having a holiday off from work.
 This was but one of many questions generated by my nine and ten-year-old granddaughters on our first grandparent-grandchild road trip sans parents.
-I felt sure I knew the answer to each question regarding the sights and history we were introducing to them, but upon offering explanations, again and again, I found myself questioning my conceptual grasp of history.
+I felt sure I knew the answer to each question regarding the sights and history we were introducing to them.
+Still, upon offering explanations, again and again, I found myself questioning my conceptual grasp of history.

 At the Washington, Jefferson, Lincoln, and Franklin Delano Roosevelt Memorials, my school studies and love of historians like Doris Kearns Goodwin and John Meacham, and even my recollections of my grandfather’s view on FDR gave me some level of confidence in my explanations.
 However, as I mentioned the emancipation of enslaved African Americans in response to the Juneteenth question, I had to admit that my understanding of Juneteenth was the equivalent of a tour guide’s 10-second bit about the site just passed on a moving bus.